 Modern SEO is the practice of creating high-quality, relevant, and timely web content to help increase the audience of your website.
 However, if not approached with care and foresight, this can have a somewhat paradoxical effect.

-A good site search experience can negate this friction by helping users quickly sift through the site’s content while providing site owners valuable and actionable user data that can help guide and inform SEO strategy.
+A good site search experience can negate this friction by helping users quickly sift through the site’s content while providing site owners with valuable and actionable user data that can help guide and inform SEO strategy.

 Site Search Data and Improving SEO Strategy